Terraform-centilazed-pipline/centerlized-pipline-/EXECUTIVE-WORKFLOW-OVERVIEW.md

 4. **Never bypass security gates**
    - Policy failures indicate real risks
-   - Override only with documented justification
+   - Fix the code or update the policy
-   - Special approver oversight required
+   - No exceptions = no compliance gaps

 5. **Monitor PR comments for full audit trail**
    - Validation results